 Conclusion

-So, In this article we have discussed the javascript filter method with examples.
+In this article we have discussed the js filter method with examples.
+If you want to learn more about array methods in javascript you can check the following articles:

 Thank you for reading